 In January 2023, construction had been forecast to commence during 4Q-2023 with the Advance (Enabling) Work Program contracts.
 The forecast changed during March 2023 with the utility relocation work forecast to start late in 2Q-2024, a delay of approximately 5-6 months.
 The utility relocation work is currently forecast to start in early 3Q-2026, before schedule mitigations, a total delay of approximately 21-22 months to the earlier start date in late 2Q-2024 for the utility relocation work that had been forecast in March 2023.
-The PMOC recognizes that the revised project Master Schedule incorporating the new FFGA target date of July 2027 will reset the various start dates across all construction contracts The PMOC also notes that several mitigations have been identified to recover schedule time for the utility relocation work.
-See also Section 2.14, Project Schedule, for additional discussion.
+The PMOC recognizes that the revised project Master Schedule incorporating the new FFGA target date of July 2027 resets the various start dates across all construction contracts The PMOC also notes that TJPA has identified several mitigations to recover schedule time for the utility relocation work.
+See also Section 2.13, Project Cost, and Section 2.14, Project Schedule, for additional discussion.